duerko2/RoboRallyDeFaglige5/README.md

 For each lecture exercise there is a corresponding folder named LectureXX and within each such folder there are seperate subfolders containing the code for each exercise task .

+In RoboRally folder you can find versions of the RoboRally game app.